zkniebel/SitecoreUML/Documentation/chapter1.md

 # Project Roadmap

-This page lists the project's upcoming features, phases and milestones.
+This page lists the project's upcoming features and serves as high-level release notes.

-Listed under each version is the set of tasks, features and enhancements that should be completed for and included in the release of the version.
+Listed under each version is the set of tasks, features and enhancements that are planned/were completed for a particular version.
+Note that completed tasks may not have been completed for the initial release of the version.
+For example a feature listed under version 1.0 might have been added in version 1.0.3.
+In **Version 1.2+**, each note will be labeled with the patch version that it is included in, e.g. _Version 1.2.1_.

 Please note that the roadmap is tentative and subject to change.

 ### Version alpha